kangwang1988/kangwang1988.github.io/_posts/2016-03-27-how-to-rob-wechat-red-envelop-automatically.md

 With a WeChat.ipa downloaded from the jailbroken channel, we can find its inner content using MachOView:
 ![wechat-load-commands-in-machoview-original](https://github.com/kangwang1988/kangwang1988.github.io/raw/master/img/wechat-load-commands-in-machoview-original.png)

-Those dylib link info is stored in the load commands part.
+It's clear that the dylib link info is stored in the Load Commands(LC_LOAD_DYLIB) part.